Housing and Loan Fund

 The trustees are also prepared to consider assisting those who have managed to house themselves, but are seeking to move to more suitable accommodation.
 Those with a mortgaged home in retirement may be granted a loan to enable them to repay such a mortgage and to thereafter enjoy the favourable rates of interest charged by the Housing and Loan Fund.

-The trustees now also consider applications from bereaved or separated civil partners, and separated and divorced spouses of working and retired ministers.
+The trustees now also consider applications from bereaved or separated civil partners, and separated and divorced spouses and separated or ex civil partners of working and retired ministers.

 The application process